mduarted/containers-spark-cluster/README.md

 docker build -t=spark-master:2.3.3 ./spark-master/
 ```

 Nice!
-Now we have the master image complete and ready to up.
+Now we have the master image completed and ready to up.

 ## Building the Slave Node Image